06 Sep What You Need To Know About Different ACL Graft Options For Surgery

 - Quad stretch

 Preoperative quadriceps strength is a significant predictor of knee function after ACL reconstruction, so it is extremely important to regain as much quadriceps strength as possible prior to surgery.
-Also, strength and control of the gluteal muscles play a huge role in preventing a future non-contact ACL injury (READ: The Gluteus Maximus and it’s Unusual Role in Medial Knee Collapse), so strengthening the hip musculature should be implemented as well.
+Also, strength and control of the gluteal muscles play a huge role in preventing a future non-contact ACL injury (READ: How To Prevent Bad Knee Valgus), so strengthening the hip musculature should be implemented as well.
 Some exercises you can do include:

 - Knee extension full ROM